 - Brick Joke: Dewey mentions his van, which has his head on top, is sometimes confused with the truck of a certain exterminator he claims ripped him off.
 When the people confront Dewey about the lights still being out by sundown, there's a van in the background with a fly head on it and "Your Fly Is Down" written on the side.

 - Call-Back: Pearl repaired one of the Robonoids they gathered in "On the Run" in an attempt to try and duplicate Peridot's EMP.

 - Steven explains that Mayor Dewey was keeping secrets from the citizens to protect them, as he learned from Pearl that Rose Quartz used to do that, as a great leader, in "Rose's Scabbard".

 - Comically Missing the Point:

-- Steven didn't get that his "sisters" the mayor was referring to are the Gems.
+- Steven doesn't get that his "sisters" the mayor is referring to are the Gems.

 - Pearl doesn't get why humans would be so concerned with the power being gone.
 After all, they did just fine back when they were hunter-gatherers... thousands of years ago.

 - Steven sees the Quartizine Trio from "Lion 2: The Movie" and "Rose's Scabbard", hidden under a tarp under his house.
 His reaction implies they took it from Rose's armory without mentioning it to him.

 - Steven tried to heat a melted "Crying Breakfast Friends" snack in his not-working microwave.

 - Crush Blush: Mayor Dewey, shortly after referring to Pearl as "the hot one", is blushingly flustered for a second upon encountering her.
 He starts to speak in a sexy voice before remembering he's here in an official capacity, clearing his throat, and starting over.